Shiv Chopra: Human rights complaint

 In September 2008, Human Rights Tribunal (HRT) adjudicator Pierre Deschamps ruled that Chopra was entitled to $4,000 in damages for "hurt feelings", lost wages, and interest after finding that Chopra was subjected to discriminatory comments, was suspended in retaliation for filing an earlier human rights complaint, and was discriminated against when passed over for a temporary promotion.
 Chopra's "hurt feelings" were in response to a 1998 speech by an incoming superior at Health Canada, during which the speaker stated that "he liked visible minorities."
 In his complaint, Chopra claimed this was a "deeply insensitive racial remark toward visible minority employees of the bureau."
 Deschamps accepted Chopra's argument, writing that Lachance's remark was "discriminatory against Mr. Chopra as well as individuals … who were non-white" and that Lachance's remark showcased his insensitivity.
 Deschamps criticized the racist nature of Lachance's remark.
 Deschamps also stated that the supervisor's intent was irrelevant, as: "The test is, over and above the racial nature of the comment itself, whether or not the person alleging discrimination was offended by the comment."

 Although the tribunal ruled in favour of Chopra on some points, it also chastised him for "asserting that every manager at Health Canada practises racial discrimination, and for alleging that every appointment in the past 20 years has been discriminatory" and that such sweeping assertions, made "without a proper evidentiary basis," undermine Chopra's credibility.
 Several other complaints by Chopra that he was passed over for promotions because of his race were also dismissed.
 The tribunal also ruled that "there is no reason for the Tribunal to conclude that systemic discrimination still exists at Health Canada and to order it to take additional measures to address general or systemic issues of discrimination."

 Jonathan Kay of the National Post criticized the decision, alleging that Deschamps accepted Chopra's claim without any "substantive explanation."

+Discipline and termination

+In 2011, the federal Public Sector Labour Relations and Employment Board (PSLRB) dismissed grievances by Chopra, Haydon and Lambert; the PSLRB upheld their suspensions and terminations of employment.
+Chopra and Haydon sought judicial review of the decision, which the Federal Court allowed and remitted to the PSLRB for redetermination.
+The Federal Court of Appeal upheld the judicial review decision in 2015.
+In 2016, the PSLRB adjudicator upheld Chopra's dismissal, finding that the penalty was warranted in light of his disciplinary record for acts of insubordination.
+An application for judicial review was dismissed by the Federal Court of Appeal in 2017.